nico-incubiq/pokedex/README.md

 ```bash
 docker run --detach --publish 80:8080 --name running-fun-pokedex fun-pokedex
 ```
-- You can check the app is running and healthy using the below command.
+- You can check the application is running and healthy using the below command.
 As soon as it displays `(healthy)`, you know the app is running.
 ```bash
 docker container ls